Position

 What is the job outlook for a Locator?

 Job seekers interested in a career as a Locator can look forward to a promising job outlook.
-The Bureau of Labor Statistics (BLS) reports an average of 5,100 job positions available each year.
-This steady demand indicates a stable career path for those entering this field.
-With a projected job openings percent change of 4.9% from 2022 to 2032, the industry shows positive growth.
-This growth suggests more opportunities for Locators in the coming years.
+The Bureau of Labor Statistics (BLS) reports an average of 5,100 job positions available annually.
+This steady demand indicates a stable career path for those entering the field.
+With a growing need for professionals who can accurately locate and map out various resources, this role remains in demand.

 Continue to Salaries for Locator